upcmd/up/README.md

 Try UPcmd - One For All!
 Built with Experience, Love and Soul!

-No worries of replacing anything you already setup, UPcmd does not dictate and work exclusively with other tools, rather it incorporates and collaborate with others
+No worries of replacing anything you already setup, UPcmd does not dictate and work exclusively with other tools, rather it incorporates and collaborates with others

 ## Unix is sexy, however it is black and dull, how does it look like?